drewgillievfx/DrewGillie.com/_posts/2016-08-21-TV-Purchasing-Guide.md

-# *LCD* - Liquid crystal display

-	*Benefits*

-    -Good blacks and whites
-    -Less of a delay if you like gaming and are sensitive to lag

-	*Disadvantages*

-    -Terrible viewing angle – it wont look best off axis like 40-degrees away -Not good color reproduction
-    -Room lighting can be a problem
-    -Cannot see if wearing polarized sunglasses

-## *LED* - Light emitting diode

-	*Benefits*

-    -More light power per watt
-    -good color reproduction
-    -Last longer
-    -Can take a beating if dropped
-    -Good viewing angle

-	*Disadvantages*

-    -In room lighting will affect it, but handles it the best out of the 3 choices
-    -Not the best for black and white pixels

-### *OLED*-organic light emmiting diode

-	*Benefits*

-    -No backlighting-means true blacks
-    -Higher contrast ratio
-    -Large viewing angle

-	*Disadvantages*

-    -Lifespan-colors die after roughly 5 years
-    -Blue degrades faster than other colors
-    -Consumes more power

-#### *Plasma* –plasma

-	*Benefits*

-    -Amazing color reproduction
-    -True black colors

-	*Disadvantages*

-	 -Glass screen, highly reflective
-   -Can shatter if not careful
-   -Glossy surface and will reflect room lighting if it is on ‘screen burn’ -They have gotten much better at fixing this -Software to fix a burned image if it does happen -As long as you don’t watch 4 x 3 or leave your tv on pause for 16 hours you will be fine
-   -Tv will shut off if it recognizes a pause screen on for more than ten minutes

-##### Summary of four technologies

-	**OLED** and *Plasma* are the best, followed by LED, then LCD Price wise – cheapest is LCD, then LED then Plasma, then OLED Plasma is cheap until it gets to about 50 inches
+## LCD - *Liquid crystal display*

+### Benefits

+    - Good blacks and whites
+    - Less of a delay if you like gaming and are sensitive to lag

+### Disadvantages

+    - Terrible viewing angle – it wont look best off axis like 40-degrees away
+    - Not good color reproduction
+    - Room lighting can be a problem
+    - Cannot see if wearing polarized sunglasses

+## LED - *Light emitting diode*

+### Benefits

+    - More light power per watt
+    - good color reproduction
+    - Last longer
+    - Can take a beating if dropped
+    - Good viewing angle

+### Disadvantages

+    - In room lighting will affect it, but handles it the best out of the 3 choices
+    - Not the best for black and white pixels

+## OLED - *Organic Light Emmiting Diode*

+### Benefits

+    - No backlighting-means true blacks
+    - Higher contrast ratio
+    - Large viewing angle

+### Disadvantages

+    - Lifespan-colors die after roughly 5 years
+    - Blue degrades faster than other colors
+    - Consumes more power

+## Plasma

+### Benefits

+    - Amazing color reproduction
+    - True black colors

+### Disadvantages

+	 - Glass screen, highly reflective
+   - Can shatter if not careful
+   - Glossy surface and will reflect room lighting if it is on ‘screen burn’
+   - They have gotten much better at fixing this
+   - Software to fix a burned image if it does happen
+   - As long as you don’t watch 4 x 3 or leave your tv on pause for 16 hours you will be fine
+   - Tv will shut off if it recognizes a pause screen on for more than ten minutes

+## Summary of four technologies

+	**OLED** and **Plasma** are the best, followed by LED, then LCD Price wise – cheapest is LCD, then LED then Plasma, then OLED Plasma is cheap until it gets to about 50 inches
 	All in all LED is probably the best choice

-###### Features common in TV’s
+## Features common in TV’s

-	Refresh rate
+	**Refresh rate**
-		60 hz
+	-	60 hz
       Not many tvs are 60 hz
 			This is the minimum necessary for TV’s
-		120 hz
+	-	120 hz
 			Most Tv’s have this
-			In my opinion this is the best option, unless it is 4K 240 hz
+			In my opinion this is the best option, unless it is 4K
+	-	240 hz
 			Good for 4k, it needs it
 			Good for 3D
 			Bad for not 4k